-Figure 4: Identification of macro-invertebrates according to the Mini-SASS monitoring protocol
+Figure 6: Identification of macro-invertebrates according to the Mini-SASS monitoring protocol

 Mini SASS (South African Scoring System) is used to measure the health of aquatic communities and the general quality of the water in those communities.
 Monitoring procedures based on the biota measure the health of a river and the ability of aquatic systems to support life, as opposed to simply characterizing the chemical and physical components of a particular system.
-Monitoring is done annually and the results of the rivers sampled in 2013 are tabled in Annexure C. The results of the monitoring between 2008 and 2014 at the Mafinji River appear in the graph below.
-Sampling has taken place at a different period each year as tabled below.
+Monitoring is done annually and the results of the rivers monitored in 2017 are shown on figure 7.
+The results of monitoring between 2012 and 2017, 98% of Mafinji River had experienced natural and good.
+Only Mafinji low had experienced fair condition due to of cattle grazing and domestic uses from Madabadaba village as shown in table 6.

-Table 4: Summary of timing of KVTC's river health sampling over last 9 years in terms of month and rainfall
+Table 5: Summary of timing of KVTC's river health sampling over last 9 years in terms of month and rainfall